Liolaemus nitidus

-Liolaemus nitidus (shining tree iguana) is a species of lizard in the family Iguanidae.
+Liolaemus nitidus (shining tree iguana) is a species of lizard in the family Liolaemidae.

 It is endemic to Chile, notably within the Chilean matorral ecoregion.

 A medium-sized species, reaching 9 cm snout-to-vent, up to 27 cm including the long tail.
 It is oviparous, and juvenile specimens usually feed on insects, though adults tend to have a more omnivorous diet.